-Household waste is accepted only during the monthly collection events unless circumstances of the generator prohibit such a collection time.
+Household Hazardous Wastes are accepted Monday through Friday from 8:00 a.m. to 5:00 p.m. and on the third Saturday of each month from 9:00 a.m. to 3:00 p.m.
 The waste must fall within the categories permitted by the contracted collection/disposal vendor and not be of a radioactive, bio-hazardous or medical nature.
 A residential disposer must also have generated the waste.